thishan1036/quantitative-sector-rotation/README.md

 * **Conclusion:** This project is a case study in the critical importance of robust backtesting and model diagnostics.
 It demonstrates that a superficially positive result can be misleading without a deep analysis of the biases a model learns from its training data.

 ## Technology Stack & Methods
-* **Languages/Libraries:** Python, Pandas, NumPy, Scikit-Learn, Matplotlib, `yfinance`, `pandas_datareader`
+* **Languages/Libraries:** Python, Pandas, NumPy, Scikit-Learn, Matplotlib, yfinance, pandas_datareader
 * **Techniques:** Time-Series Analysis, Feature Engineering, Walk-Forward Validation, Random Forest, Elastic Net, Model Diagnostics

 ## Project Structure
-* **`.ipynb Notebook`**: The main file containing the entire analysis, from data downloading and cleaning to modeling, backtesting, and conclusion.
+* **.ipynb Notebook**: The main file containing the entire analysis, from data downloading and cleaning to modeling, backtesting, and conclusion.
-* **`.gitignore`**: Specifies files and directories to be ignored by Git.
+* **.gitignore**: Specifies files and directories to be ignored by Git.

 ## How to Run
 1. Clone the repository to your local machine.
 2. Ensure you have the required libraries from the Technology Stack installed.
-3. Run the `sector_rotation.ipynb` notebook.
+3. Run the sector_rotation.ipynb notebook.
 The script is self-contained and downloads all necessary market data via APIs.

+## Data Sources
+* Stock and ETF price data was sourced from **Yahoo Finance** via the yfinance library.
+* Macroeconomic data (High-Yield Spread) was sourced from the **FRED database** via the pandas-datareader library.